Kris-Sekula/Hyperflex-API/README.md

 Every 1 min Prometheus calls the url and processes the data.

-Keywords: Cisco Hyperflex, API, python
+Keywords: Cisco Hyperflex, API, python.